 Oktoberfest Survival Guide

 Germany may be famous for many things, but possibly the most well known piece of German culture around the world is Munich’s premier beer festival, Oktoberfest.
-Saturday saw the opening of the 184th Oktoberfest, with revellers pouring into the Schottenhamel tent to watch the Mayor of Munich, Dieter Reiter, declare "O'zapft is!” or “It’s tapped” having driven the tap into the first beer barrel in just two attempts.
-From the Saturday until the 8th October, the beer will be flowing and the Blasmusik playing, while thousands of visitors come to pay their respects to the largest Feste in Germany.
+Saturday will see the opening of the 185th Oktoberfest, with revellers pouring into the Schottenhamel tent to watch the Mayor of Munich, Dieter Reiter, declare "O'zapft is!” or “It’s tapped” having driven the beer tap into the first barrel.
+From this Saturday until the 7th October, the beer will be flowing and the Blasmusik playing, while thousands of visitors come to pay their respects to the largest Feste in Germany.

 With people arriving in Munich from around the world, there will no doubt be many wondering what to expect.
 As a veteran of German drinking culture and all day drinking sessions, I have decided to dedicate this blog to helping those of you travelling to Munich to withstand the madness of Oktoberfest.

 Although Oktoberfest has no official dress code, any visitor will soon realise that Lederhosen and Dirndls are the preferred choice of attire.
-In isolation, leather shorts can seem a strange choice, but during any German Feste, they are everywhere.
-Wearing the traditional Bavarian costume was once out of fashion, today Lederhosen are the only choice for the discerning drinker.
-It is also worth noting that Lederhosen are no longer the sole preserve of men, with many women opting to wear them too, so do not be surprised to see a wide range of varieties while walking around.
-Dirndls are of course still worn, which brings us to an important point: watch out for where the bow of the Dirndl is tied.
+In isolation, leather shorts can seem a strange and sweat inducing choice, but during any German Feste, they are everywhere.
+Wearing the traditional Bavarian costume was once out of fashion, but today Lederhosen or Dirndl are the only choice for the discerning drinker.
+It is also worth noting that Lederhosen are no longer the sole preserve of men, with many women opting to wear them too, so do not be surprised to see a wide range of varieties while hopping from tent to tent.
+Dirndls are, of course, still worn, which brings us to an important point: watch out for where the bow of the Dirndl is tied.
 First time Dirndl wearers may want to check their bow as this is a subtle hint to the marital status of the wearer.
 Here is a quick overview:

 Right Bow = in love, engaged or married